434-litre boot, quiet 1.5 dCi diesel, distance-ready, the thrifty mid-size for long Montenegro loops.

 Behind the wheel

-The Megane on rental at Tivat Airport is still the outgoing fourth-generation car — not the narrow E-Tech electric crossover that replaced it, but the conventional C-segment hatch.
+The Megane on the Tivat Airport rank is still the outgoing fourth-generation hatch, not the narrow E-Tech crossover that replaced it.
 The 1.5 Blue dCi 115 diesel is the long-distance pick; the 1.3 TCe 140 petrol is the keener urban choice.
-Both come with a six-speed manual or Renault's EDC dual-clutch auto, and both feel plushly damped for the segment — the ride is softer than a 308's and the cabin is quieter at 130 km/h by a useful margin.
-The driving position is conventional and comfortable for tall drivers, the seats are better than the photographs suggest, and the portrait touchscreen works without fuss.
+Both come with a six-speed manual or Renault's EDC dual-clutch auto, and both feel plushly damped for the segment.
+Ride is softer than a 308's and the cabin is quieter at 130 km/h by a useful margin.
+The driving position is conventional and comfortable for tall drivers, the seats are better than the photographs suggest, and the portrait touchscreen works without fuss after a long flight.

 On Tivat Airport routes

-The routes out of Tivat Airport suit the Megane's strengths.
-The coastal road Tivat–Budva–Bar–Ulcinj flows in a way the firmer-suspended rivals do not — the damping soaks up the patched tarmac past Petrovac and the diesel torque covers overtakes past slow tour buses without drama.
-The Budva–Bar expressway is its comfort zone; set cruise at 120, let the engine loaf at 1,700 rpm, watch the gauge sit under 4.5 L/100 km.
-The Vrmac tunnel descent is handled without complaint, though the 4,360 mm length shows at the tightest two corners.
-The Morača canyon up to Kolašin benefits from the diesel's mid-range pull.
+The routes out of Tivat Airport play to the Megane's strengths.
+The 25-kilometre coastal road to Budva flows in a way the firmer-suspended rivals do not; the damping soaks up the patched tarmac past Lastva and the diesel torque covers overtakes past slow tour coaches without drama.
+The Sozina motorway leg to Podgorica is its comfort zone; cruise at 120 with the engine loafing at 1,700 rpm and watch the gauge sit under 4.5 L/100 km.
+The 12-kilometre Vrmac tunnel run to Kotor is uneventful, though the 4,360 mm length shows in the tightest two corners of the Tabačina lot.

 Space and load

-The 434-litre boot is among the largest in the class and the square shape is genuinely useful for a Tivat Airport collection.
-Three large cases and two cabin bags fit flat with room for a day-bag on top; fold the rear bench for 1,247 litres and a full Durmitor camping kit for two — tent, mats, 60-litre packs, stove, cool-box — travels without stacking.
+The 434-litre boot is among the largest in the class and the square shape is genuinely useful for a TIV collection.
+Three large cases and two cabin bags fit flat at the kerbside handover with room for a day-bag on top; fold the rear bench for 1,247 litres and a Durmitor camping kit for two, tent, mats, 60-litre packs, stove, cool-box, travels without stacking.
 Beach gear for four at Plavi Horizonti fits seats-up.
-A wedding party's garment bags laid across the rear seats arrive uncreased for a Sveti Stefan ceremony.
-For a hatch collected at TIV it is properly practical and closer to an estate than the dimensions suggest.
+A wedding party's garment bags laid across the rear seats arrive uncreased after the 30-kilometre run to a Sveti Stefan ceremony.
+For a hatch it is properly practical.

 Best journeys from TIV

 The Megane is the pick for TIV travellers whose Montenegro is about distance.
-Couples on a twelve- or fourteen-day tour that crosses regions — Tivat, Kotor Bay, Budva, Ulcinj, Skadar Lake, Kolašin, Žabljak, back — and wants a car that is as calm on day one as day twelve.
-It suits business travellers on a three-day Podgorica–Bar–Tivat circuit who value a quiet cabin on the motorway.
-It also works as a cross-border car for a weekend run to Dubrovnik or Mostar with real luggage.
-It is more car than a Kotor-only coastal couple collecting at TIV needs.
+Couples on a fortnight that crosses regions, Tivat, Boka, Budva, Petrovac, Kolašin, Žabljak, back, who want a car that is as calm on day twelve as day one.
+It suits the business traveller on a three-day Podgorica circuit who values a quiet motorway cabin.
+It also works for a long cross-border weekend to Mostar via the Lepetane ferry with real luggage.
+It is more car than a couple basing inside Kotor for the week needs from TIV, and more car than a Lustica beach-week brief asks for.

 Practical notes

-Real-world diesel consumption is 4.3 L/100 km at a steady 120 km/h and 5.0 in mixed driving; the 50-litre tank delivers past 1,100 km in gentle use, more than any single Montenegro day asks.
+Real-world diesel consumption is 4.3 L/100 km at a steady 120 km/h on the Sozina and 5.0 in mixed driving; the 50-litre tank delivers past 1,100 km in gentle use, more than any single Montenegrin day asks.
 Petrol returns closer to 6.0.
-Parking is workable at 4.36 m — Kotor bastion-gate bays accept it with care, the Budva pedestrian-zone perimeter treats it as standard, and Porto Montenegro valet is uneventful.
-Front-wheel drive on all-season rubber handles coastal winter cleanly; chains are legally required for Žabljak and Kolašin November–March and genuinely useful in a heavy January.
-Summer AC is strong with rear vents that matter on four-up Ulcinj trips in August.
+At 4.36 metres parking is workable: Kotor Tabačina bays accept it with care, the Budva perimeter takes it as standard, and the Porto Montenegro valet at fifteen euros a day is uneventful from a Tivat-town base five kilometres from TIV.
+Front-wheel drive on all-season rubber copes with bay winters cleanly.
+AC is strong with rear vents that matter on four-up summer days.

 The verdict